islandproblem/islandproblem/about.md

 ## Who... are you?

-Pretty much [one person](https://x.com/trvb_) — and that person is leaning on a lot of other AI projects because he is way out of his comfort zone.
+Pretty much [one person](https://x.com/trvb_) — but that person is leaning on [a lot of other people](/credits) because he is way out of his comfort zone.

 <!--with this crazy idea that AGI will be able to cause **human extinction** soon, and we should prevent this from happening.